wanderingbonzi/minecraft-performance-guide/README.md

 ## **Custom ISOs**

-* If you're lazy to do any optimizations on your own, I'd recommend using a custom Windows 10 ISO such as ``ggOS``, ``AtlasOS`` or``GhostSpectre Superlite``.
+* If you're lazy to do any optimizations on your own, I'd recommend using a custom Windows 10 ISO such as `ggOS`, `AtlasOS` or`GhostSpectre Superlite`.
 These are *extremelly* stripped down versions of Windows.
 They include some tweaks which I haven't included, since they'd take a lot of time to do by hand.
 Out of all the 3, ggOS will provide the best fps/low latency at the cost of compatability and features, which you can read in [their discord server.](https://discord.gg/ggOS)

 **PS:** If you want to install a custom ISO or any OS, you will need a USB stick and a program to burn the ISO to the USB.
 I recommend [ventoy](https://www.ventoy.net/en/index.html) as it's the easiest.

 ## ⛏**2.
 Optimizing Minecraft**

-After optimizing Windows, let's move onto the most important part of the tutorial
+After optimizing Windows, let's move onto the most important part of the tutorial; optimising the game itself.

+## **Before getting into game optimization, make sure to close __everything__ when launching into the game, try to keep background processes minimal.**